vantango/workout-tracker/INSTRUCTIONS.md

 The user should be able to:

-  * Add exercises to prvevious workout plans.
+  * Add exercises to previous workout plans.

   * Add new exercises to a new workout plan.